-Migrating from Dynamics CRM On-Premise to Dynamics 365
+Migrating from Dynamics CRM On-Premise to Dynamics 365 Follow the steps below:

 - Export the solution which includes the customizations from the On Premise system and import to Dynamics 365. - Download Custom Reports and import them to Dynamics 365 custom application.
 You may have to refactor the reports for the online environment.